dufourc1/Deep-Learning-mini-projects/Proj2/README.md

 ### Functionals
 Child of `Module`

 Define the activation functions `Relu` and `Tanh`.
-The `forward` and  `backward` functions are used to compute the evaluation and derivative of the activation function.
 The activation functions "remember" their last input and output in order to make backpropagation easier.
+ The`backward` function receives as input a tensor and return a Hadamard product of this tensor with its derivative.

 ### Sequential
 Child of `Module`